mksunny1/eventiveness/readme.md

 ```

 ## Contributing
-If you like the concept and/or the direction of Eventiveness, feel free to contribute to this project.
+If you like the concept and/or the direction of eventiveness, feel free to contribute to this project.
 We are accepting contributions in many areas.
 Just give us a shout.
 The discussion area is open, and more channels are in the pipeline.

 You can also sponsor this project.
 That is also in the works.
 For now you can give us a shout.